lewisMVP/hospital_rbac/README.md

 ---

-**⚠️ Security Notice**: This is a demonstration project.
+**Security Notice**: This is a demonstration project.
 For production use, implement additional security measures including:
 - HTTPS/TLS encryption
 - JWT authentication
 - Rate limiting